-Being a Trojan means you are now part of our family!
-Please take this as a personal invitation to get involved!
-As a Trojan parent, you will find many opportunities to serve and connect with our school.
-As a Trojan student, it is easy to find one's niche, whether through a club/organization, one of our premier fine arts programs, or as a member of one of our athletic teams.
-The more you contribute and engage in what we have to offer, the more your bond with Northwestern will continue to grow!
+By becoming a Trojan, you and your family have joined our extended family!
+We extend a warm invitation for you to actively participate and get involved in the Northwestern community.
+As a Trojan parent, you will find numerous opportunities to serve and connect with our school.
+Likewise, as a Trojan student, there are various avenues for finding your niche, whether it be through joining a club or organization, exploring our premier fine arts programs, or becoming a member of one of our athletic teams.
+The more you contribute and engage in what we have to offer, the stronger your bond with Northwestern will grow.

-Northwestern provides a highly rigorous academic program that meets the needs of ALL students.
-We have so much to share with you and your family this year at Northwestern High School, a place where "Tradition Never Gradu-ates!"
-I look forward to meeting you as we serve our students!
-Again, welcome to the Trojan Family!
+Northwestern takes pride in providing a highly rigorous academic program that caters to the needs of ALL students.
+We have an exciting year ahead filled with countless opportunities for you and your family to explore and experience.
+Remember, at Northwestern High School, "Tradition Never Graduates!"

+I personally look forward to meeting you and working together as we serve our students.
+Once again, welcome to the Trojan Family!